 C1 is charged after the first start up.
-Diode D1 is added to discharge C1 when the input voltage experiences a momentary drop to initialize the soft-start sequence.
+Diode D1 is optional and can be added to discharge C1 when the input voltage experiences a momentary drop to initialize the soft-start sequence.

 To achieve the desired soft start, the following design guidance is recommended: